abhishekroyn/SFND_Lidar_Obstacle_Detection/writeup_report.md

 * Process point clouds, and use it to detect car and trucks on a narrow street using lidar.
 * Follow the methods like filtering, segmentation, clustering, and bounding boxes for the detection pipeline.
 * Create the segmentation, and clustering methods from scratch using the previous lesson’s guidelines for reference.
-* Make sure the he finished result will have bounding boxes placed around all obstacles on the road.
+* Make sure the finished result will have bounding boxes placed around all obstacles on the road.

 ## Rubric Points
 ### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/2529/view) individually and describe how I addressed each point in my implementation.